 However, in order to decrypt the data the recipient must have access to the correct type of hardware to read the disc (ie access to a CD drive) and compatible software to decrypt the data (in some cases the exact same software will be needed).
 This can cause some difficulties in corporate environments which have disabled access to CD drives or do not permit users to install unauthorised software.

-The Nursing and Midwifery Council were issued with a £150,000 Civil Monetary Penalty after the council lost three DVDs related to a nurse’s misconduct hearing, which contained confidential personal information and evidence from two vulnerable children.
+The Nursing and Midwifery Council were issued with a £150,000 Civil Monetary Penalty (under the DPA98) after the council lost three DVDs related to a nurse’s misconduct hearing, which contained confidential personal information and evidence from two vulnerable children.

 The ICO investigation found the information was not encrypted.